 9 steps to make your Development EV (Electric Vehicle) Ready

-“The installation of an EV charging station is made three to four times less expensive when the infrastructure is installed during the initial construction phase as opposed to retrofitting existing buildings to accommodate the new electrical equipment.”- ICC 2018
+“The installation of an EV charging station is made three to four times less expensive when the infrastructure is installed during the initial construction phase as opposed to retrofitting existing buildings to accommodate the new electrical equipment.”- ICC 2018.
+EV Ready describes the steps to making a development ready for EV charging.

 A study conducted by CARB (California Air resources Board) concluded that the average retrofit costs of installing infrastructure to support AC Charging was $7,000USD per parking space.
 This large installation costs can be avoided through planning to make your building EV ready.
 In order to do so you will need to: